Mindful-AI-Assistants/.github/profile/README.md

-We believe that true progress is not only technological, but also spiritual.
+We believe that true progress is not only technological, but also ethical and human-driven.

 Every [project]();
 Every [idea]();